2002 CONCACAF Gold Cup

 The 2002 CONCACAF Gold Cup was the sixth edition of the Gold Cup, the soccer championship of North America, Central America and the Caribbean (CONCACAF).
+This was the last Gold Cup to be played in an even-numbered year and in the first two months of a calendar year; since 2003 the tournament has been played every odd-numbered year's June and/or July.

 The tournament was once again held in the United States, in Miami and Pasadena.
 The format of the tournament stayed the same as in 2000: twelve teams were split into four groups of three.
 The top two teams in each group would advance to the quarterfinals.
 Ecuador and South Korea were invited from outside CONCACAF.

-Canada, who rode the coin toss all the way to winning the 2000 Cup, needed luck once again, as all games in Group D ended with a 2-0 result.
+Canada, who rode the coin toss all the way to winning the 2000 Cup, needed luck once again, as all games in Group D ended with a 2–0 result.
 Lots were drawn, with Canada and Haiti moving on to the next round; Ecuador did not.
-But the Canadian team's luck ran dry in the semifinals, as the U.S. beat them on penalties after tying 0-0.
-The United States then met Costa Rica in the final and topped them 2-0 behind goals by Josh Wolff and Jeff Agoos for their first tournament win since 1991.
+But the Canadian team's luck ran dry in the semifinals, as the U.S. beat them on penalties after tying 0–0.
+The United States then met Costa Rica in the final and topped them 2–0 behind goals by Josh Wolff and Jeff Agoos for their first tournament win since 1991.

-During the tournament, Cuban players Alberto Delgado and Rey Angel Martinez defected from Cuba to the United States.
+During the tournament, Cuban players Alberto Delgado and Rey Ángel Martínez defected from Cuba to the United States.